-Stage one will include the revitalisation of the majority of the existing buildings, including the Casino Building, The Wintergarden, The Majestic Ballroom, The Flying Fox and Cat’s Alley,The Delmonte Lobby and Conference Rooms.
+Stage one will include the revitalisation of the majority of the existing buildings, including the Casino Lobby, The Wintergarden, The Majestic Ballroom, The Flying Fox and Cat’s Alley,The Delmonte Lobby and Conference Rooms.
 The famous and fondly remembered Ballroom will have a beautiful new lobby, large garden reception terrace and a pre-function area.

 It also marks the opening of a new entry point: The Majestic Point Lookout at the Katoomba end of the site, where a range of spectacular venues is available to the public.